-ZERA rules out fuel price hike
+Zera rules out fuel price hike

 Market watchers say the fuel price increase was long overdue and therefore inevitable.

-They say it was necessary to tackle long queues that were forming at fuel service stations, as well as address hoarding that had become rampant.
+They say it was necessary to tackle long queues at fuel service stations, as well as address hoarding that had become rampant.

 Following the fuel price increase Government said no commodity price adjustments upwards were expected.